openfisca/openfisca-doc/en/about-the-project.md

 But this is only due to a shortage in manpower to enter and update the Tunisian legislation.

 The project is 100% free software, it is published on [GitHub](https://github.com/openfisca).
 It uses the GitHub infrastructure (issues, pull requests, etc.) to communicate internally or with external participants.
-The team tries to be as transparent as possible.
+The team discusses publically on those issues and pull requests and tries to be as transparent as possible.

 The project is multi-actors: many people and organizations are involved in the project, reading the legislation and transforming it into source code,